 There isn’t much more annoying than coffee grinds getting caught up in your machine, and it is also pretty unhygienic.

 OXO has tackled this with a design that doesn’t let fine grinds get caught up in the mechanism, which can lead to mold and other unwanted problems and blockages.

 The grind can be started with just one touch, and it even has a preset timer, you can tell the machine how long you want to grind for and always get the perfect amount of coffee, reducing wastage and meaning you get the most out of your bags of coffee beans!

 The burrs are stainless steel just like many of the other grinders on the market, and they are extremely durable and unlikely to need replacing even after prolonged use.

-Though a little on the more expensive side of the market, the KitchenAid grinder is a really high quality piece of kit.
-Designed to be reliable and hard wearing but also to give the consumer plenty of choices when it comes to grind size.
+Though a little on the more expensive side of the market, the KitchenAid grinder is a really high-quality piece of kit.
+Designed to be reliable and hard-wearing but also to give the consumer plenty of choices when it comes to grinding size.